Heather Dubrow’s Marriage: Is Her Marriage Really In Trouble After ‘RHOC’?

 So, is Heather Dubrow leaving The Real Housewives of Orange County because of marital issues?
 Well, it is very unlikely.
 Firstly, her Instagram page boasts about how happy she is with her husband.
 Shortly after announcing her exit from the show, she revealed that she was very thankful for Terry’s support.

 “I am BEYOND grateful for the love, support and friendship of this incredible man.
 Terry Dubrow, Thank you for being my everything.
-I love you to the moon and back….,” Heather Dubrow revealed on Instagram not long after announcing her exit from The Real Housewives of Orange County.
+I love you to the moon and back,” Heather Dubrow revealed on Instagram not long after announcing her exit from The Real Housewives of Orange County.

 In addition, the only troubles they have faced throughout the years had to do with Terry’s busy work schedule.
 And in some of her Instagram posts, Heather Dubrow reveals that her husband is making a big effort in taking time off, including going to karate with their youngest daughter.
 It sounds like he is making an effort in taking time off to spend with her family and she may do the same by quitting The Real Housewives of Orange County.